rbeedub/mean_girl_frontend/README.md

  ![gif walkthrough](https://github.com/rbeedub/mean_girl_frontend/blob/main/burnbook%20(1).gif?raw=true)

-### FrontEnd
+### About Burnbook
-Our frontend is made with create-react-app
+The frontend is made with create-react-app
-We styled the site with semantic-ui
+It's styled with semantic-ui
+The backend is ruby

 ### Methods Created
 -Average class age of students in the burn book